bspaans/python-softsynth/README.md

 Current state:

 * A source can be connected to a sink
-* There is one source: a sine wave transform generator
+* There are two sources: a sine wave transform generator, and a mixer that can mix multiple wave sources into one
 * There is one sink: a wave file writer